OpenModelica/OpenModelica/usersguide-sphinx/source/mdtdebugger.rst

+.. role:: bash(code)
+   :language: bash

 MDT Debugger for Algorithmic Modelica
 =====================================

-The algorithmic code debugger, used for the algorithmic subset of the Modelica language as well as the MetaModelica language is described in Section 9.1.
+The algorithmic code debugger, used for the algorithmic subset of the Modelica language as well as the MetaModelica language is described in Section :numref:`eclipse-based-debugger-algorithms`.
 Using this debugger replaces debugging of algorithmic code by primitive means such as print statements or asserts which is complex, time-consuming and error- prone.
 The usual debugging functionality found in debuggers for procedural or traditional object-oriented languages is supported, such as setting and removing breakpoints, stepping, inspecting variables, etc. The debugger is integrated with Eclipse.

+.. _eclipse-based-debugger-algorithms :

 The Eclipse-based Debugger for Algorithmic Modelica
 ---------------------------------------------------